chesslablab/chess-data/docs/installation.md

 cp .env.example .env
 ```

-Update the environment variables in your `.env` file if necessary:
+Update the variables in your `.env` file as desired for your specific needs:

 ```text
 DB_DRIVER=mysql